Gold and Platinum weights compared.

 How heavy is Gold compared to Platinum?
-In addition, what is the density of gold compared to other precious metals.
+Also, what is the density of Gold compared to other precious metals?
 The same item of jewellery will differ in weight depending on the metal of composition.

-This is an important detail when considering the cost per gram of precious metal alloys.
-As a result, there is a great variation in both weight and cost depending on the metal chosen.
+Metal type is an important detail when considering the cost per gram of precious metal alloys.
+As a result, there is a significant variation in both weight and price, depending on the metal chosen.
 As a guide, comparative weight differences work out as follows.

 - Platinum is approx 88% heavier than 9ct Gold.